 Monmouth University sponsors programs throughout the year to promote awareness of sexual assault, acquaintance rape, domestic violence, dating violence, stalking, interpersonal violence, and other forms of sexual misconduct.
 Specific programs are presented during the New Student Orientation program and twice a year as part of the Greek education program.
-Additional programs are conducted throughout the year by the Office of Counseling and Psychological Services, Office of Residential Life, and the Office of Student Life.
+Additional programs are conducted throughout the year by the Office of Counseling and Psychological Services, the Office of Residential Life, and the Office of Student Life.
 The Office of the General Counsel, the Office of Equity and Diversity, and Student Life also conduct educational sessions and awareness for both students and employees throughout the year.

-Monmouth University's Office of Counseling and Psychological Services sponsors numerous programs throughout the year which are presented by both campus clinicians and outside specialists.
+Monmouth University's Office of Counseling and Psychological Services sponsors numerous programs throughout the year that are presented by both campus clinicians and outside specialists.
 Programs include, but are not limited to:

-- SCREAM-a live performance on sexual assault on campus performed by college student actors - Take Back the Night-a campus walk that raises awareness, recognizes the need for survivor support, and provides literature and educational information, discussion groups are also held the same evening
+Take Back the Night-a campus walk that raises awareness, recognizes the need for survivor support, and provides literature

-- Campus Sexual Assault Awareness Month in April-with numerous programs that vary each year - Denim Day-a statewide recurrence in April recognized on campus with awareness campaigns and speakers - Walk a Mile in Her Shoes-a campus walk where men are encouraged to "walk in her shoes" by wearing women's shoes and walking across campus to raise awareness; survivor presentations are held at this event - Sessions on drug facilitated rape by specialists - The Clothesline Project-a demonstration raising awareness about sexual assault with informational pamphlets available to the campus community - Hawks United Week in October-a weeklong event consisting of numerous programs that vary each year - Presentations by Monica Gural, Esq., Supervisor, Domestic Violence Representation, Legal Services of New Jersey - Survivor presentations that encourage student questions and discussion - Men's Discussion Group - Women's Discussion Group - Presentations in class as requested by faculty on sexual assault and relationship issues - Presentations as requested by various student groups on sexual assault and relationship issues - Students in Recovery Club and new Recovery Lounge.
+- and educational information; discussion groups are also held the same evening - Campus Sexual Assault Awareness Month in April-with numerous programs that vary each year - Walk a Mile in Her Shoes-a campus walk where men are encouraged to "walk in her shoes" by wearing women's shoes and walking across campus to raise awareness; survivor presentations are held at this event - The Clothesline Project-a demonstration raising awareness about sexual assault with informational pamphlets available to the campus community - Hawks United Week-a weeklong event consisting of numerous programs that vary each year - · Discussion Groups - Presentations in class as requested by faculty on sexual assault and relationship issues - Presentations as requested by various student groups on sexual assault and relationship issues - Students in Recovery Club and new Recovery Lounge.